JakeKalstad/puerto-rico-legislation/readme.md

 downloaded from `https://download.pytorch.org/libtorch/cu113/libtorch-shared-with-deps-1.11.0%2Bcu113.zip` `libtorch-cxx11-abi-shared-with-deps-1.11.0+cu113.zip` and extracted it locally, pointed LIBTORCH at it (following instructions via rust-bert) cloned rust-bert and built it via `cargo build` and pointed my translate cargo.toml to the extracted directory

-It's currently running on CPU for the translation, my GPU is small otherwise it would be better to run it off GPU.
+It's currently running on CPU for the translation so if you have a real you can update it to target GPU

     @inproceedings{becquin-2020-end,
         title = "End-to-end {NLP} Pipelines in Rust",